What is the difference between nuclear fission and nuclear fusion?

-Nuclear power plants use nuclear fission reaction to generate electricity and the fuel used for this purpose is uranium-235.
+Nuclear power plants use nuclear fission reactions to generate electricity and the fuel used for this purpose is uranium-235.

-In a nuclear power plant fission reaction is carried out in a steel pressure vessel and inside is a nuclear reactor.
-In a nuclear reactor uranium-235 rods are inserted in graphite core.
+In a nuclear power plant, a fission reaction is carried out in a steel pressure vessel, and inside is a nuclear reactor.
+In a nuclear reactor, uranium-235 rods are inserted in a graphite core.
 Graphite is called the moderator as it helps in slowing down the speed of neutrons so that a proper fission reaction takes place.
-In between the uranium-235 rods are placed boron rods as they help in absorbing excess neutrons and prevent nuclear fission reaction to of out of control.
+In between the uranium-235 rods are placed boron rods as they help in absorbing excess neutrons and prevent nuclear fission reaction from out of control.
 Boron rods are called control rods.
 The nuclear rods can be raised inside or pulled outside the reactor as the demand is.
-The nuclear reactor is enclosed in a concrete chamber which has thick wall so that it can absorb the nuclear radiations.
+The nuclear reactor is enclosed in a concrete chamber that has a thick wall so that it can absorb the nuclear radiations.

 A Nuclear power plant or Atomic power plant

-Now the heat produced due to fission reaction in the reactor is cooled by using liquid sodium or carbon dioxide gas which also helps it transfer to heat exchanger.
-Here with the help of a coolant water is converted into steam.
-The steam produced is used to turn turbines and run generator.
+Now the heat produced due to the fission reaction in the reactor is cooled by using liquid sodium or carbon dioxide gas which also helps it transfer to the heat exchanger.
+Here with the help of coolant water is converted into steam.
+The steam produced is used to turn turbines and run generators.

-Tremendous amount of heat energy is produced when controlled fission reaction takes place in nuclear reactor.
+A tremendous amount of heat energy is produced when a controlled fission reaction takes place in a nuclear reactor.
 That is why liquid sodium is pumped continuously through the pipes attached to the reactor.
 Sodium helps in absorbing the heat produced in the reactor.
 Then through pipes extremely hot sodium is passed through water in the heat exchanger.
 Water absorbs heat from hot sodium and boils to form steam.
-This steam is then passed at high pressure into turbine chamber having turbine.
+This steam is then passed at high pressure into the turbine chamber having a turbine.
 This steam then rotates the turbine which is further attached to its shaft and the generator.
-So, when turbine rotates, its shaft also rotates and drives generator.
+So, when the turbine rotates, its shaft also rotates and drives the generator.
 This generator helps in generating electricity.

-The spent steam coming out of turbine chamber is passed through condenser which contains water and this water helps in cooling the steam.
-This steam then converts into water and through pipes is again sent to heat exchanger.
-The waste material produced in the nuclear fission reaction of uranium-235 is radioactive and extremely harmful for the environment.
+The spent steam coming out of the turbine chamber is passed through the condenser which contains water and this water helps in cooling the steam.
+This steam then converts into the water and through pipes is again sent to the heat exchanger.
+The waste material produced in the nuclear fission reaction of uranium-235 is radioactive and extremely harmful to the environment.